xiaotao9108/Killed-or-Seriously-Injured-KSI-Modeling-Analysis-/README.md

 1. Understand raw data
    * Import CSV files into SAS
-   * Investigate data with PROC FREQ, PROC UNIVARIATE, PROC MEANS
+   * Validate data with PROC FREQ, PROC UNIVARIATE, PROC MEANS
 2. Data Cleansing
    * Select those car accident records only from 2011 to 2015
    * Delete records with "-1"